an1shthomas/docs/docs/cheatsheets/aws/developer-tools/code-deploy.md

-# CodeDeploy
+# CodeDeploy :fontawesome-brands-aws:

+---

 An application specific file(AppSpec file), which is unique to CodeDeploy, is a YAML formattted or JSON formatted file.
 The AppSpec file is used to manage each deployment as a series of lifecycle even hooks, which are defined in the file.

 ## AppSpec file on an EC2

 Example

 ```yml linenums="1" title="appspec.yml"
 version: 0.0
 os: linux